alxhghs/my-personal-page/src/blog-posts/google-tag-manager.md

 ---
 date: "2019-03-19"
 title: "Google Tag Manager and Gatsby (Part 1)"
+description: "Part 1 in a series of blog posts on how to integrate Google Tag Manager with GatsbyJS"
+keywords: ["Google Tag Manager", "Gatsby", "GatsbyJS", "React", "GTM", "Google Analytics", "GA"]
 ---

-Google Tag Manager (GTM) is a powerful tool for managing 3rd party scripts as well as generating data for making data-informed decisions.
-It can be confusing getting started with GTM.
-In this post, I will walk through some important terms and show you how to add GTM to your website.
+Google Tag Manager (GTM) is a tool for managing 3rd party scripts and for making data-informed decisions about your website.

+I will walk through some important terms and show you how to add GTM to your website.
-Once you get the hang of it, it's actually not that complicated.

 ##Important terms to get started